DigitalCrafts-September-2016-Cohort/the_a_team2/README.md

 #Contribute to AirNav:

 ## 3 Desired Contributions We would like to see :
-1. App reviews from users traveling through Atlanta Airport
+1. App reviews from users traveling through Atlanta Airport (Bugs, issues, suggestions, praise)
 2. En route restaurant suggestions for user, sorted by user selected options (healthy, allergy sensitive, etc)
 3. Restaurant reviews, Yelp style